NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - J6A
   - Added
   - Slow moving air control projectile
-- RB
-  - Hitbox appears one frame later
-  - Move recovers earlier
-  - First frame of the hitbox is techable, the rest are untechable (TODO: Resolve with below comment?)
-  - First frame changed to a high from a mid to match other untechable bounce moves
-  - Faster recovery on hit only
-- 5A
-  - Charge time reduced from 13 frames to 10 frames
-  - Done with 8 does 8A
-  - Has slightly more lift on uncharged
-  - Done raw does not have increased lift
-  - Startup animation changed from 22 frames to 19 frames
-  - Ending animation changed from 47 frames to 44 frames
-- 4A has a better window
-- Act4A
-  - Unblockable
-  - Comes out faster on hit
-  - Grabbable on landing
-- 6A
-  - Teleports behind the opponent no matter the range
-  - When done in a string it does vanilla teleport with quicker action
-- 6A(A) hitbox disappears three frames sooner
-- 2A
-  - Has slightly more lift
-  - Damage increased from 18 to 23
-  - Turns around back turned
-- 2A(A) "lands"
-- RA lifts on block
 - JY added
 - 5X first hit turns around back turned people
 - 2X